ishandvd/Part-II-Notes/Quantum/Quantum Definitions.md

 Relies on the asymmetry of the cryptography; easy to encrypt the message using the public key, hard to decrypt without knowing the private key.
 This relies on the existence of a one-way function.

+**One-way functions** are easy to perform going forward, but hard to invert. e.g. RSA uses factoring as a one-way function.

 ##### Shor's algorithm

+Quantum algorithm that can factor numbers in polynomial time; best classical algorithm for this is the *number field sieve* which requires $\mathrm{exp}$

 ##### Ordering Finding